The Deadlines: Death and life of....

 Following the release of the album, The Deadlines hired 2nd guitarist Carlos Colón (a.k.a.
 Carlos Cadaver) to take over the lead guitar as Shaun Coffin assumed full-time vocal duties.
-The tour that followed would consist of over the top theatrics including spitting blood, lighting their equipment on fire, and on occasion Sundholm's brother juggling knives.
+The tour that followed would consist of over the top theatrics including, spitting blood, lighting their equipment on fire and on occasion, Sundholm's brother juggling knives.

 Fashion Over Function

-The Deadlines underwent a major overhaul in October 2000 after their three-month United States tour with The Huntingtons and Squad Five-O, when Sammy Lugosi, Brent Salo (a.k.a.
+The Deadlines underwent a major overhaul in October 2000 after their three-month United States tour with The Huntingtons and Squad Five-O when Sammy Lugosi, Brent Salo (a.k.a.
 The Creature), Carlos Cadaver and Thomas Demise left the band.
-Carlos Cadaver moved back to Los Angeles, and then Waisanen, Salo, and Demise went on to start a new project, The Red Sect.
-After a period of disillusionment, lead singer Shaun, began writing new songs, although in a completely different vein, and once again called on Jerry Attrick to help him flesh the new tunes out.
+Carlos Cadaver moved back to Los Angeles.
+Waisanen, Salo, and Demise went on to start a new project The Red Sect.
+After a period of disillusionment, lead singer Sundholm began writing new songs although, in a completely different vein and once again called on Jerry Attrick to help him flesh out the new tunes.
 Playing through the new material with Attrick led to the maturation of the new songs from a '60s garage rock to more glam '70s sound.
-Not wanting to discontinue a still relatively new band, Sundholm and Abbott recruited several new members, namely Joshua Griffith (also known as Shorty Valentine), who had played in Tragedy Ann, and Tim Eurich, of The Killaways.
+Not wanting to discontinue a still relatively new band, Sundholm and Abbott recruited several new members namely, Joshua Griffith (also known as Shorty Valentine) who had played in Tragedy Ann, and Tim Eurich of Killaways.
 The new incarnation of The Deadlines decided to completely drop the horror schtick, instead favoring a more straightforward sound that blended blues-based rock 'n' roll with glam rock and punk influences.
-The Deadlines immediately started work on their new album, which was originally called Out on the Streets and was released in November 2001 with the title Fashion Over Function.
-Soon after, Abbott left the band to start a family and was replaced by Travis Waldie; The Deadlines also added Gerrit Lovesick, who had played with Eurich and Griffith in The Killaways.
+The Deadlines immediately started work on their new album which, was originally called Out on the Streets and was released in November 2001 with the title Fashion Over Function.
+Soon after, Abbott left the band to start a family and was replaced by Travis Waldie.
+The Deadlines also added Gerrit Lovesick, who had played with Eurich and Griffith in Killaways.

-The Deadlines started 2002 with an album release party, and they were gaining attention and appearing on the covers on local alternative newspapers.
-At the same time, sales for the second album were not as high as expected; Tooth & Nail was growing more distant, afraid of upsetting the label's Christian market fan-base, and tried to deal the band to several labels both independent and major.
-Nothing came of the wheeling and dealing and the stress began to wear on Sundholm, who at that point was the only original member left in the band.
+The Deadlines started 2002 with an album release party and they were gaining attention and appearing on the covers on local alternative newspapers.
+At the same time, sales for the second album were not as high as expected.
+Tooth & Nail was growing more distant and afraid of upsetting the label's Christian market fan-base and tried to shop the band to several labels both independent and major.
+Nothing came of the wheeling and dealing and the stress began to wear on Sundholm.
 Tooth & Nail refused to let the Deadlines change their name.
-In February 2002, Tooth & Nail dropped The Deadlines after they failed to find a new home for the band.
+In February 2002, Tooth & Nail dropped The Deadlines after failing to find a new home for the band.
 The Deadlines continued to tour for several more months but announced in July 2002 that they were disbanding.